-AP U.S. Government and Politics, 12th grade (1 semester)
+AP U.S. Government and Politics (1 semester)

-Prerequisite: AP U.S. History since 1877, 11th grade or instructor approval
+Prerequisite: AP U.S. History 11 GPA Weighted Credit: 1.0

 Taught at the college level, this semester course provides students with an understanding of the workings of the United States government.
 It focuses on the constitutional underpinnings of the United States government, political beliefs and behavior, linkage institutions, public policy, civil rights, and civil liberties.
 The course fulfills the 12th grade U.S. Government requirement for graduation.
-Students enrolled in AP courses will receive an additional 1.0 quality point per course.
-A \$20 fee is required in all AP courses.